Georgvwt/georgvwt-degoog-stuff/README.md

 ### Dictionary

-Shows word definitions, pronunciation, synonyms, antonyms `(you can click on them and see their definition, may not work if you are using http instead of https or localhost on pc)` and etymology above search results.
+Shows word definitions, pronunciation, synonyms, antonyms `(you can click on them and see their definition, may not work if you are using http instead of https on phone)` and etymology above search results.
 Uses the Free Dictionary API — no API key required.
 Trigger with queries like `define ephemeral` or `meaning of fleeting`.

 <details>
 <summary>Screenshots</summary>